gurvir-dhillon1/WASM-Draw/frontend/tests/README.md

 ## Building and Running Tests

-Follow these steps to build and run the tests:
+Navigate to the `frontend` directory and follow these steps to build and run the tests:

 ### 1. Clean previous build files (if any)